 - 1) The suspension of Respondent's license shall be terminated only after Respondent makes a showing to the satisfaction of a Committee on Professional Conduct (Committee) of the State Board for Professional Medical Conduct (Board) that Respondent has successfully complied with or successfully completed a course of therapy and ongoing evaluation and is no longer incapacitated for the practice as a physician, and a Committee makes a determination that Respondent is both fit and clinically competent to practice as a physician.
-Respondent shall provide the Office of Professional Medical Conduct (OPMC) with a proposed treatment plan for advice as to whether it is generally appropriate; however, the determination of successful compliance with or completion of a course of therapy, and the determination that Respondent is no longer incapacitated for the active practice as a physician, shall be made solely by the Committee. - After Respondent completes at least 12 months of suspension pursuant to the terms of this Consent Order, and upon Respondent's request which may be initiated after 6 months of suspension, a Committee shall be convened to hear and evaluate Respondent's showing, as set forth in paragraph 1 above.
-The Board will make reasonable attempts to convene a Committee within 90 days of Respondent's request (although in no event shall it be convened prior to completion of 12 months of suspension); however, Respondent's request shall not be perfected until the Director of OPMC receives all the required documentation. and complies with all the Conditions, set forth in paragraph 3 below.
-The Board shall determine the procedural nature of the proceeding through the exercise of the Director of OPMC's reasonable discretion upon consultation with Counsel.
-Bureau of Professional Medical Conduct (Counsel).
+Respondent shall provide the Office of Professional Medical Conduct (OPMC) with a proposed treatment plan for advice as to whether it is generally appropriate; however, the determination of successful compliance with or completion of a course of therapy, and the determination that Respondent is no longer incapacitated for the active practice as a physician, shall be made solely by the Committee. - 2) After Respondent's Nevada license is deemed to be unrestricted, and upon Respondent's request, a Committee shall be convened to hear and evaluate Respondent's showing, as set forth in paragraph 1 above.
+The Board will make reasonable attempts to convene a Committee within 90 days of Respondent's request (although in no event shall it be convened prior to completion of 12 months of suspension); however, Respondent's request shall not be perfected until the Director of OPMC receives all the required documentation, and complies with all the Conditions, set forth in paragraph 3 below.
+The Board shall determine the procedural nature of the proceeding through the exercise of the Director of OPMC's reasonable discretion upon consultation with Counsel, Bureau of Professional Medical Conduct (Counsel).
 Proceedings before a Committee shall not be in the nature of a hearing pursuant to N. Y. Pub.
 Health Law § 230, but shall instead be informal and intended only to address any facts, evidence, information, circumstances, or issues relating to the advisability of terminating Respondent's license suspension.
 The Committee shall be given access to evidence including, but not limited to: - a) Any evidence pertaining to Respondent's compliance with the conditions imposed. - b) Any evidence that the Director or Counsel deems appropriate. - 3) Upon requesting that a Committee be convened, pursuant to paragraph 2, Respondent shall provide the Director of OPMC with the following: - a) The signed acknowledgment and curriculum vitae from the proposed toxicology monitor referred to in paragraph 5c.